JayBHEDA410/Asynchronous-FIFO/README.md

 used synchronizer circuits to prevent metastability issues between asynchronous clock domains.

 # Files

-f: Verilog module containing the asynchronous FIFO implementation. transmitter_test/: Folder containing Verilog testbenches to validate the transmitter module. receiver_test/: Folder containing Verilog testbenches to validate the receiver module.
+README.md: This file contains information about the project.

-README.md: This file, containing information about the project.
+test_Asynchronous_FIFO: this file contain a Verilog testbench to validate the Asynchronous FIFO module.

 # testing